-Because occupations involving physical labor dominate the local economy, East Jordan is generally considered to be a blue-collar town.
-39.68% of the East Jordan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Jordan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Jordan is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in East Jordan who work in office and administrative support (14.81%), sales jobs (10.26%), and food service (7.09%).
+There are especially a lot of people living in East Jordan who work in sales jobs (12.56%), office and administrative support (11.56%), and food service (8.24%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, East Jordan is worth considering.

-East Jordan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, East Jordan does not have a public transit system used by locals to get to and from work.

 The people who call East Jordan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Jordan residents report their race to be White, followed by Native American.
-Important ancestries of people in East Jordan include Irish, Polish, English, and French Canadian.
+The greatest number of East Jordan residents report their race to be White, followed by Asian.
+Important ancestries of people in East Jordan include Irish, English, Polish, and French Canadian.